Mohamedbasem1/BAREC_2025/README.md

 ## 🎯 Overview

-This repository contains our **championship-winning solution** for the **BAREC 2025 Shared Task on Arabic Readability Assessment** by the **MSA Team**.
+This repository contains our **championship-winning solution** for the **BAREC 2025 Shared Task on Arabic Readability Assessment** by the **!MSA Team**.
 We achieved exceptional performance across multiple tracks, demonstrating the effectiveness of our ensemble-based approach for Arabic text readability assessment.

 ### 🏅 Competition Results